Thalassemia is an inherited blood disorder that affects the body’s ability to produce hemoglobin and red blood cells.

 A person with thalassemia will have too few red blood cells and too little hemoglobin, and the red blood cells may be too small.

-The impact can range from mild to severe and life-threatening.
+The impact of thalassemia can range from mild to severe and life threatening.

 The symptoms of thalassemia vary depending on the type of thalassemia.

-Symptoms will not show until the age of 6 months in most infants with beta thalassemia and some types of alpha thalassemia.
-This is because neonates have a different type of hemoglobin, called fetal hemoglobin.
+In infants with beta thalassemia and some types of alpha thalassemia, symptoms usually appear after the age of 6 months.
+This is because neonates have a different type of hemoglobin called fetal hemoglobin.

 - jaundice and pale skin